-Jeff Bezos’ Blue Origin files suit in federal court as it pursues a campaign to win a slice of NASA moon contract
+Jeff Bezos’s Blue Origin files suit in federal court as it pursues a campaign to win a slice of NASA moon contract

 The suit filed Monday was under seal.
-But in a statement, Blue Origin said it was “an attempt to remedy the flaws in the acquisition process found in NASA’s Human Landing System.
+But in a statement, Blue Origin said it is “an attempt to remedy the flaws in the acquisition process found in NASA’s Human Landing System.
 We firmly believe that the issues identified in this procurement and its outcomes must be addressed to restore fairness, create competition, and ensure a safe return to the Moon for America.”

 The contract is one of the most significant NASA programs in some time and has been a target for Blue Origin for years.
 In 2017, before there was even a formal request for proposals, the company pitched NASA on a lunar lander for cargo.
-At the time, Bezos told The Post that he would invest a significant amount of his personal fortune to fund the spacecraft.
+At the time, Bezos told The Washington Post that he would invest a significant amount of his personal fortune to fund the spacecraft.

 Blue Origin subsequently teamed up with Lockheed Martin, Northrop Grumman and Draper, bulwarks of the American defense system, to bid for the program.
 And last year NASA awarded the Blue Origin-led team the biggest award in the initial phase of contracts.
-Blue Origin won $579 million, Dynetics, an Alabama-based defense contractor, was awarded $253 million and SpaceX received $135 million.
+Blue Origin received $579 million; Dynetics, an Alabama-based defense contractor, was awarded $253 million; and SpaceX received $135 million.

-But in April, NASA selected a single winner, SpaceX, to develop the spacecraft for what would be the first human landing on the moon since the last Apollo mission, in 1972.
+But in April, NASA selected a single winner, SpaceX, to develop the spacecraft for what would be the first human landing on the moon since the last Apollo mission in 1972.
 Given the funding for the initial round, the award was considered a major upset.

 It was also a surprise, since NASA had said it wanted to fund two companies’ spacecraft.
 But it said it did not have enough money to pay for two lunar lander programs, and GAO ruled it was justified in offering the single contract.
 NASA has maintained that it would open competition for future moon landings.

 SpaceX has proved itself to be one of NASA’s most trusted partners, flying three crews of astronauts to the International Space Station, for example, when the other participant in that program, Boeing, has stumbled badly.
-And its bid for the lunar landing contract was half Blue Origin’s $6 billion offering.
+And its bid for the lunar landing contract was half of Blue Origin’s $6 billion offering.

 Since then, Blue Origin has tried every lever at its disposal — lobbying Congress, filing the suits and waging a public relations war — to overturn the SpaceX award.
 Blue Origin has claimed that SpaceX’s Starship spacecraft that would become the lunar lander is an “immensely complex and high risk” path for NASA to take since it would involve as many as 16 flights to fully fuel the spacecraft for a lunar landing.